Help us to expand culturally responsive training

 Increase access to training

-Train more Aboriginal and Torres Strait Islander MHFA instructors, enabling more communities to receive fee-free, culturally safe training in 2026.
+Train more Aboriginal and Torres Strait Islander MHFA instructors, to build the capacity of more Australians in communities and workplaces.

 Strengthen community engagement